HSF/hsf.github.io/organization/_posts/2018-04-05-coordination.md

             White Paper end of last year, for the next 3 years of activities.
 -   ## Practical follow ups at the HSF level
-    -   Inventory of community activities
+    -   Inventory of community activities.
-        -   Should go with general website reorganisation
+        -   Should go with general website reorganisation.
     -   More variation in themes in these meetings (more topical)
         -   Would really need a better room to show slides on Vidyo.
         -   Time ok?
 It's rather early for Pacific Time.